FILM SCHOOL: Do You Really Need It? This Will Help You Decide!

 “If film school isn’t recommended, what should one do for education to help start their career?”

-What you need to understand is you may have an incredible vision and ready to jump into the game, you have to start slowly.
-Even if you went to film school, you still have to start at the bottom and work your way up.
+What you must understand is that while you may have a fantastic vision and are eager to get started, you must do so gradually.
+Even if you attended film school, you must begin at the bottom and work your way up.

 “How much difference does going to a film school make in a filmmaker’s ability?”

-You never know where your opportunity will come, and what they teach in improv class is to say yes to everything.
-The producer I had the privilege of talking to started just by saying yes at any opportunity that came their way.
+You never know where your opportunity will come from, and improv class teaches you to say yes to everything.
+The producer I had the pleasure of speaking with began simply by saying yes to every opportunity that came their way.

 Sure you may not be learning your craft in a film school, but when you are on a set you are always learning!
 When you are on a film set, pay attention to the other departments on the set and learn the skills from them.